Preventive Mastectomy: Five Years Later

 I will keep on sharing my stories in the hopes that someone else will feel supported, hopeful, and seen.

-I am grateful for the women that are here with me.
+I am grateful for the women who are here with me.

-I am grateful for everyone that stepped up and helped my family and me that first tough year.
+I am grateful for everyone who stepped up and helped my family and me during that first tough year.

-For those of you that stayed by me as I worked through all the emotions and trauma of the changes that came afterward.
+For those of you who stayed by me as I worked through all the emotions and trauma of the changes that came afterward.

 Thank you for being compassionate and for standing by me.

-I am grateful for those of you who are here as readers, as friends, or even the random person that stumbles upon this blog and leaves after only reading one post.
+I am grateful for those of you who are here as readers, as friends, or even the random person who stumbles upon this blog and leaves after only reading one post.

 Thank you for taking some of your precious time and spending it with us here in the middle of nowhere Wyoming.

-Thank you for sharing these posts with friends that are trying to make one of the hardest decisions of their lives.
+Thank you for sharing these posts with friends who are trying to make one of the most complex decisions of their lives.

 Thank you for trusting me.